Main funding principles

 There is no overall or single model of adult education funding in Poland.

-The main sources of funding for adult education in Poland:
+The main sources of funding for adult education:

 Source: Author’s elaboration

-Funding for public schools for adults and adult education institutions is a section of the school education funding system.
+Funding for public schools for adults and adult education institutions is part of the school education funding system.

 Pursuant to the Law on School Education (ustawa – Prawo oświatowe), continuing education is provided in public and non-public schools for adults, stage II sectoral vocational schools and post-secondary schools; non-school settings, including public and non-public continuing education institutions and vocational training centres, where adults can acquire and broaden their knowledge and skills and obtain and upgrade vocational qualifications; and in public and non-public schools providing vocational education.